Saddle Rock, New York: Town representation

-Saddle Rock is located in the Town of North Hempstead's 5th council district, which as of August 2023 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).
+Saddle Rock is located in the Town of North Hempstead's 5th council district, which as of March 2026 is represented on the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

 Nassau County representation

-Saddle Rock is located in Nassau County's 10th Legislative district, which as of August 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+Saddle Rock is located in Nassau County's 10th Legislative district, which as of March 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Saddle Rock is located in the New York State Assembly's 16th State Assembly district, which as of August 2023 is represented by Gina L. Sillitti (D–Manorhaven).
+Saddle Rock is located in the New York State Assembly's 16th State Assembly district, which as of March 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Saddle Rock is located in the New York State Senate's 7th State Senate district, which as of August 2023 is represented by Jack M. Martins (R–Old Westbury).
+Saddle Rock is located in the New York State Senate's 7th State Senate district, which as of March 2026 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Saddle Rock is located in New York's 3rd congressional district, which as of August 2023 is represented in the United States Congress by George A. Santos (R).
+Saddle Rock is located in New York's 3rd congressional district, which as of March 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).